prysmaticlabs/documentation/website/docs/getting-started.md

 ## Concepts

-<p>This section contains 100-level <strong>conceptual guidance</strong> authored for readers who are new to Prysm and/or Ethereum.</p>
+<p>This section contains beginner-friendly <strong>conceptual guidance</strong> authored for readers who are new to Prysm and/or Ethereum.</p>
 </div>
 <div class='panel'>
 <a href='../concepts/nodes-networks'>Nodes and networks</a>